 2) Know that Hypertrophy/Muscle Building Phases are your friend

 Cross-sectional area, aka how big your muscles are, is responsible for 50% of their strength.
-So by getting bigger, you WILL be getting stronger.
+So by getting bigger, you WILL eventually be getting stronger too.
 How about trying 4 sets of 20 reps per leg Bulgarian split squats wearing a weighted vest?
 I can promise you now you'll be challenged like almost never before by the end.
-Or how about mechanical advantage drop set press-ups.
+Or how about what I like to call 'mechanical advantage drop set press-ups'.
 You do feet elevated to failure, then regular to failure, then hands elevated to failure.
 By the end your chest, shoulder and triceps will be toast.

-.
-Hopefully, you've found these tips helpful.
-And if you need some personalized guidance on how to apply them to your own training then I strongly encourage you to fill out an application to work with me.
+Honestly, just give it a go.
+I think you'll be pleasantly surprised by what you can accomplish And if you need some personalized guidance on how to apply these principles to your own training then I strongly encourage you to fill out an application to work with me.
 We'll start with a 30-minute coaching to call to go over your goals, ask each other questions, and see if we're a good fit.
 Speak soon Alex